tapilew/equilibrio-alpha/README.md

 **TuriStable Protocol** cuts through the complexity and cost, offering a powerful, business-friendly alternative centered on **USD Coin (USDC)**:

-- **Unlock Global USDC Payments via Free Dashboard:** Seamlessly accept **USDC** from international tourists using simple payment links generated from your **free dashboard**.
+- **Unlock Global USDC Payments via Simple Mobile POS:** Seamlessly accept **USDC** from international tourists using simple payment links or QR codes generated from your **free, mobile-first web app**.
 Leverage a globally recognized stablecoin ideal for cross-border transactions.
 - **Build on Trust & Stability:** Accept payments using **USDC**, known for being **fully backed by reserved assets** and issued by regulated financial institutions.
 This provides crucial **peace of mind** for businesses and